Students Rights and Responsibilities Handbook

 TTSD recognizes the diversity of its students, staff members, and community, and sees this diversity as one of the District’s greatest strengths.
 All students are entitled to a high-quality educational experience, free from discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin.
 Similarly, all staff are entitled to work in an environment that is free from discrimination or harassment.

 TTSD recognizes historical injustices have been imposed upon certain populations, often based on race.
-TTSD is committed to combating racism in all of its forms and being antiracist.
-TTSD recognizes that it cannot be silent when instances of racism occur within the school environment or its activities.
-Additionally, the District recognizes that it cannot be silent when incidents of prejudice against other protected classes and identities occur within the school environment or its activities.
+TTSD is committed to combating racism in all of its forms.
+TTSD recognizes that it cannot be silent when instances of racism or prejudice against protected classes occur within the school environment or its activities.

 The superintendent is responsible for creating an environment where staff actively and regularly review all aspects of programming and identify methods to ensure all students and staff members participate in a safe environment.